xod442/spymongo/README.md

 # Running the application
-MUST BE RUN IN A DOCKER CONTAINER
+MUST BE RUN ON A DOCKER SERVER!!!!

 # This application reads information from HPE OneView and stores it in a mongo database
 # for use with opther applications like spyfront